DayeaPark/Allele-specific-m6A-modification/README.md

 ASM were assessed through bootstrapping strategy based on R.

 ## Reference files
-In this analysis, we utilized modified transcriptome references.
-Heterogeneous SNPs, as identified in the VCF file, were either masked with 'N' (resulting in an N-masked transcriptome) or substituted with the corresponding SNP from either the alternative or reference allele (resulting in masked_alt_transcriptome and masked_ref_transcriptome, respectively).
-These modifications were facilitated by custom Python scripts, which were developed based on the methodology outlined in the published paper by [Ozadam et al, 2023](https://www.nature.com/articles/s41586-023-06228-9).
-These scripts can be found in the reference directory of this repository.
+In our analysis, we employed modified transcriptome references alongside a transcriptomic VCF.
+The VCF identified heterogeneous SNPs that were either obscured with 'N' to create an N-masked transcriptome or replaced with allele-specific SNPs from either the alternative or reference allele, leading to the creation of masked_alt_transcriptome and masked_ref_transcriptome, respectively.
+The process of generating these modifications, including the transcriptomic VCF, was carried out using custom Python scripts inspired by the methods described in the study by
+[Ozadam et al, 2023](https://www.nature.com/articles/s41586-023-06228-9).
+These scripts are available in the reference directory of our repository.